friendica/friendica-addons/newmemberwidget/README.md

 ----------
 You want to test it, but you don't want to create a new account?
 Take your fav text editor (yeah emacs will do as well) and edit the newmemberwidget.php file.
-In line 21 you will find a if clause, just add a ! infront of the
+In line 39 you will find a if clause, just add a ! infront of the

-	x(!_SESSION
+	empty($_SESSION['

-that will negate the requirement of being a new member, so don't forget the remove that ! again after testing ;-)
+right after the bracket following the if.
+That will negate the requirement of being a new member, so don't forget the remove that ! again after testing ;-)

 Translations
 ------------